Institute for Economic Competitiveness

 The UCF Institute for Economic Forecasting (IEF) is an economic research institute of the College of Business Administration at the University of Central Florida located in Orlando, Florida, United States.
-The director of the institute is Sean Snaith.
+The director of the institute is Dr.Sean Snaith.

 The Institute publishes economic forecasts every quarter for the U.S. and Florida metropolitan areas, as well as providing analysis of the economic impact of current events, such as the 2008 recession and the Deepwater Horizon oil spill.

 Faculty

 Sean Snaith is the current director of the Institute for Economic Forecasting within the College of Business Administration at the University of Central Florida and a widely recognized economist in the field of business and economic forecasting.

 A forecaster, researcher, and professor, Snaith has served as a consultant for local and regional municipalities to multi-national corporations, such as Compaq, Dell and IBM.
 He has held teaching positions at Pennsylvania State University, American University in Cairo, University of North Dakota and University of the Pacific.